 End-user-facing portals and research services

 This position will be responsible for the daily operations of critical research computing systems serving multiple departments throughout the University of Minnesota system.
-Assures the operational efficiency of Research Computing by leading efforts to secure and update hardware, develop and review procedural documentation, and work with the Associate Director for Advanced Systems Operations to develop a sustainable budget.
-Incumbent is called upon to solve complex research computing challenges through original design of protocols, procedures, and policies aimed at fulfilling the research objectives.
-Is an integral component member of the research team who is instrumental to the success of the project; consequently, may appear as co-author on peer-reviewed papers.
-This position normally is responsible for adherence to security standards and, in general, conformity with all other extant regulatory requirements.
-Operates independently with guidance and oversight from Associate Director for Advanced Systems Operations.
+It ensures the operational efficiency of Research Computing, by leading efforts on major hardware acquisitions, developing and reviewing procedural documentation, and working with the Associate Director for Advanced Systems Operations to develop a sustainable budget.
+The candidate is expected to devise original solutions to complex research computing challenges involving policy and compliance requirements.
+They are responsible for critical analysis of security standards, and operational conformity with applicable regulatory requirements.
+As an integral member of the research team who is instrumental to the success of the project, they may consequently appear as co-author on peer-reviewed papers.
+The position operates independently with guidance and oversight from the Associate Director for Advanced Systems Operations.

 Assist the Associate Director for Advanced Systems Operations in the development of budgets related to large capital projects.

-Assist with the ongoing transformation of Advanced Systems Operations to an agile infrastructure model
+Assist with the ongoing transformation of the Advanced Systems Operations group to an agile infrastructure model

-Mentor and lead staff members in efforts related to the development, deployment, and operation of advanced research computing and data storage systems used to support leading edge research and clinical workflows requiring regulatory compliance.
+Mentor and lead ad-hoc teams of staff members in efforts related to the development, deployment, and operation of advanced research computing and data storage systems used to support leading edge research, including clinical workflows requiring regulatory compliance.

-Oversee aspects of the day-to-day research computing operations ensuring that key systems are in a constant state of compliance with regulations and University policies.
+Oversee aspects of the day-to-day research computing operations, ensuring clear and sustainable operational practices such that key systems are in compliance with regulations and University policies.

-Partner with internal and external offices and committees to facilitate change and to make recommendations for improving compliance and processes related to research computing and data storage.
+Partner with internal and external offices and committees to promote change and to make recommendations for improving policies and processes related to research computing and data storage.